Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 On the left side of your Google Calendar, you’ll see the menu with most, but not all options.
 This is where you’ll check and uncheck which of the calendars you want to see, whether you want the national holidays to be displayed on the calendar itself, and a smaller version of the month you are currently looking at.

-The menu on the left is where the functions are, yet major part of the screen is taken from the main calendar itself.
-Here is where all your events, goals and reminders are listed in their respective days.
+The menu on the left is where the functions are, yet a major part of the screen is taken from the main calendar itself.
+Here is where all your events, goals, and reminders are listed on their respective days.
 This is what you are going to share with your website visitors.
-Meaning, if this is your website’s Google Account – and by extension Google Calendar – the events in the calendar are the events that you want to share with your users.
+Meaning, that if this is your website’s Google Account – and by extension Google Calendar – the events in the calendar are the events that you want to share with your users.

 Here is what you can expect to see.